NehemiahAT/EasyFont/readme.md

 ## Introduction

-EasyFont is a tool built from CSS to replace the deprecated HTML `<font>` tag and other HTML styling tags.
+EasyFont is a tool built from CSS to replace the deprecated HTML `<font>` tag and other HTML text styling tags.

 To use EasyFont, you must first download it.
 After downloading, put it in your HTML code with something like this: